scribeGriff/simplot/README.md

     allPlots.add(myLines);

 ### Plot 3: Curve

+Our third example shows the use of the curve style to plot data of a continuous time signal.
+Here we are using the `xmarker()` and `ymarker()` with annotations disabled to act as axes through the origin.

     // Plot #3: Sinc Function
     var x = new List.generate(501, (var index) => (index - 250) / 10, growable:false);